 Garden State CLE (New Jersey Continuing Legal Education Services, LLC) is an accredited provider of CLE credits in New Jersey and Pennsylvania.
 For an overview of mandatory CLE in NJ, visit the New Jersey CLE Board Homepage.

-Below, you’ll find the seven must-view documents detailing New Jersey’s adoption of a mandatory continuing legal education program.
-All attorneys practicing in the state will be required to accumulate 24 credit hours over two years.
-The fifth document listed is the most crucial; the NJ Board of Continuing Legal Education’s Regulations (adopted by the Supreme Court of New Jersey on January 26, 2010).
+Below, you’ll find the must-view documents detailing New Jersey’s mandatory continuing legal education program.
+All attorneys practicing in the state will be required to accumulate 24 credit hours over two years – with 5.0 credit hours of ethics (two of those ethics hours must be in Diversity, Inclusion, and Elimination of Bias).

 Simply click on the name of the document to view it in PDF:

 - Rule 1:42 – Mandatory Continuing Legal Education

 - Final Report of the Ad Hoc Committee of CLE

 - Supreme Court Administrative Determination on Mandatory CLE